We Provide The Whole Package Of Linguistic Validation

 We are exclusively specialized in the linguistic validation process

-Our linguistic validation process is. compliant with the industry’s best practice protocols meeting both EMA’s and FDA’s requirements.
+Our linguistic validation process is compliant with the industry’s best practice protocols meeting both EMA’s and FDA’s requirements for COA development.

 Linguistic validation is a process that regulatory bodies require to verify the accuracy and credibility of instruments that are to be used on people usually as part of clinical research or clinical practice.
 The validation process might include instruments that are addressing patients, clinicians, research participants, or medical staff ( PRO, COA, ClinRo, ObsRo, PerfO).

-1- Translation: Linguistic validation is initiated by the creation of 2 separated translations of the source document.
+1- Translation: Linguistic validation is initiated by the creation of two separate translations of the source document.

 3- Back translation process is initiated in which the reconciled version is translated back to the source document’s language (usually English), afterwards, the project manager discusses the documents with the linguists and with the client and implements the needed changes.

 For project managers: We make sure to appoint medical doctors or medical researchers, although it is not explicitly required by regulators, it is indeed a very important factor to make sure that the instruments are appropriately produced to suit the local population ( patients, clinicians, etc…).

 4- Cognitive debriefing:

 This is the stage in which linguistic research is moving from the “in vitro stage” into the “in vivo stage”.
 Cognitive debriefing is the process in which the instrument is tested on actual participants and the understanding of those participants is assessed.

 A- Recruitiment: Our recruitment department ” umbilicus”, recruits the target population of the patients ( depending on the clients/research inclusion/ exclusion criteria).